Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 Fast forward to today: I now care for over 20 thriving houseplants with an 18-month streak of zero plant deaths.
 The secret?
 Learning to read what yellow leaves are actually telling you.

 In this guide, I’ll share everything I’ve learned about diagnosing and fixing yellow leaves.
 You’ll discover the 7 most common causes, how to quickly identify your specific problem, and step-by-step solutions that actually work.
+Let’s save your plant.

-Quick Answer: The most common reason your plant is turning yellow is improper watering — either too much or too little.
+Quick Answer: the most common reason your plant is turning yellow is improper watering — either too much or too little.
 Other causes include insufficient light, nutrient deficiency, temperature stress, root problems, or pests.

-First step: Check your soil moisture.
+First step: check your soil moisture.
 If it’s soggy, you’re overwatering.
 If it’s bone dry, you’re underwatering.
 Below, I’ll walk you through exactly how to diagnose and fix each cause.

 How to Tell What’s Causing Your Yellow Leaves (30-Second Diagnosis)